eLearning vs. Microlearning: What Are the Differences?

 The capacity to learn is believed to be shaped by two essential factors: high mental functions and practical tools.
 Since learning involves a response to external stimuli, learning is an active, continuous process.
 That means that learning is not just a way to help employees develop skills, but encourage their connections with fellow colleagues and even improve retention rates.
 Learning has come a long way from the 16th century when compulsory learning during childhood was introduced and special spaces (schools) were created for cognitive development.
 In the 21st century, online learning has changed the face of education, becoming more accessible without needing physical spaces.

 Custom eLearning is acquiring knowledge or education remotely or via the internet.
 It’s a formalized learning system that imparts a formal curriculum to recipients in different parts of the world at the same or different times.
 By utilizing electronic resources, access to education has become easier, granting users access to full courses taught completely online.
-Online resources can even increase personal connection within the workplace, giving people something to talk about that fosters a positive learning environment.
+Online resources can even increase personal connections within the workplace, giving people something to talk about that fosters a positive learning environment.
 Employees who are provided with eLearning opportunities by employers quickly become more productive, as their skills and expertise grows within the company and they continue to make valuable connections with their coworkers.

 The Four Theories of Learning in the Digital Age